Laragear/PermissionsDemo/README.md

 ]);
 ```

-For my own role, I need access to everything.
+John's role requires access to everything.
 Instead of writing all the permissions in one single array, we can create a new based on a mix of other roles' permissions, and add a new permission on top.

 ```php
 use Laragear\Permissions\Facades\Role;